bpatters/graphiql-feen/Readme.md

 # Features

 - Save Queries/Variables and load them on demand
 - Add/Replace headers in HTTP requests
   - Required for appropriate CORS checking (specify the correct Origin: header for your request)
   - Override Cookies if necessary.
   - Only adds/replaces for the graphql Tabs requests.
 - Import/Export your programs state so you can reload if necessary.
-  - Currently JSON format uses transit-immutables to serialize/deserialize the Immutable program state.
+  - -Currently JSON format uses transit-immutables to serialize/deserialize the Immutable program state.-
+  - 1.0.0 transitions us to Seamless Immutable, so you can export and easily edit your JSON state files and reimport

 # Limitations
 - Elevated permissions are required for header modifications -- Soon to be optional.